Chin Augmentation / Genioplasty / Chin Implants

 The chin is Very important to the overall balance of the face.
 A large or small chin may create a proportional imbalance with other facial features such as the neck, lips, nose and forehead.
 A chin that is too large in dimension can be reduced, and the chin that is too small can be augmented.

 It is very common for patients to seek chin augmentation.
 This is accomplished by advancing the chin to achieve the most ideal and natural result.
+The chin is also improved vertically and in its width so that the jawline has a more contoured continuouis balance.
 Implants can be used, but there are limits to their use, since they do not achieve 3 dimensional changes such as changing the width, height and projection of the chin.
 The type of procedure one chooses depends on the degree of chin recession and the patient’s individual goals.
 These chin surgical procedures are often done in concert with other cosmetic procedures.

 Its all about Balance